keylime/keylime-rpm/README.md

 # Keylime RPM distribution

-This reposiory contains SPEC file used for RPM creation of the Keylime Project.
+This repository contains SPEC file used for RPM creation of the Keylime Project.

 ### Contribute